 Preventing Self-harm in Teens: A Guide for Appropriate Intervention: It is important for anyone with a teen in their life to be aware of warning signs and understand how to appropriately address instances of self-harm.

-NAMI: Teens and Young Adults: The National Alliance on Mental Illness explains that a mental illness is not the victim’s fault and that resources are available to help.
+NAMI: TEENS & YOUNG ADULTS: The National Alliance on Mental Illness explains that a mental illness is not the victim’s fault and that resources are available to help.

 Your Feelings: Teens suffering from mood swings and other problems can visit GirlsHealth.gov for helpful advice.